Priscilla Zorrilla, author and holistic coach, headshot for In The Search Bar

 Everything in In The Search Bar falls into four core areas:

-Recognition: Making self-abandonment visible.
+1. Recognition: Making suppression visible.
 Naming the patterns you've been living but couldn't articulate.
 You can't interrupt what you can't see.

-Embodiment: Understanding how self-abandonment lives in your nervous system and body, not just your thoughts.
+2. Embodiment: Understanding how suppression lives in your nervous system and body, not just your thoughts.
 The pattern holds itself in place physically.
 This is grounded in how the polyvagal nervous system works.
 Our bodies store and carry the protective responses we developed long before we had words for them.

 Each article, guide, and resource connects to one or more of these pillars.
 You'll cycle through them repeatedly.
 That's how the work deepens.